Archive for Financial News – Page 48

 Metals Trends COT Chart

-COT Strength Score Trends (or move index, calculates the 6-week changes in strength scores) showed that Palladium (26 percent) and Gold (25 percent) lead the past six weeks trends for metals.
-Copper (13 percent) is the next highest positive mover in the latest trends data.
+COT Strength Score Trends (or move index, calculates the 6-week changes in strength scores) showed that Gold (0.5 percent) leads the past six weeks trends for metals Gold was the only positive mover in the latest trends data and highlights the cool-off in sentiment for the metals market currently.

 Move Statistics: